Hasher Jallal Taheb arrested in White House attack plan

-A man residing in Georgia reportedly has been arrested on suspicion of planning to attack the White House and other high-profile targets and at least one Jewish site in the nation’s capital.
+A Georgia man was arrested Wednesday on suspicion of planning a jihad attack on the White House, other high-profile national targets and at least one Jewish site in the nation’s capital.

-According to a report by ABC News, Hasher Jallal Taheb was arrested in an FBI sting operation after local authorities alerted the bureau to fears that the 21-year-old Cumming resident was being radicalized.
+Hasher Jallal Taheb was taken in after a year-long FBI sting operation that grew out of local authorities’ fears that the 21-year-old Muslim living in Cumming had “become radicalized, changed his name and made plans to travel abroad,” according to a criminal complaint filed Wednesday with a federal court in Atlanta.

-In December, ABC reported, citing a criminal complaint filed Wednesday with a federal court in Atlanta, Mr. Taheb showed a diagram of the White House to an undercover agent and asked the agent to assist him in getting weapons.

-B. J. Pak, U.S. attorney for the Northern District of Georgia, told reporters at a briefing that Mr. Taleb’s plan involved a homemade explosive and an anti-tank rocket.
+“The [Joint Terrorism Task Force] initiated the case after receiving a tip from the community,” B. J. Pak, U.S. attorney for the Northern District of Georgia, said in a statement.

+The attack was supposed to come Thursday and, the complaint states, Mr. Taheb was arrested immediately after picking up the planned weapons — “three semi-automatic assault rifles, three explosive devices with remote initiation and one AT-4,” an anti-tank rocket launcher.

+According to the criminal complaint, Mr. Taheb told an FBI informant in October in a meeting in Cumming, about 40 miles north of Atlanta, that he “wished to conduct an attack in the United States against targets such as the White House and the Statue of Liberty.”

 The other targets of the attack plot included the Washington Monument, the Lincoln Memorial and a “specific synagogue” that was not specified in the complaint beyond its being in the Washington metropolitan area.